martin-eden/Embedded-InfraredCloner/Architecture.md

 #### Memory

+Memory data can be loaded from Receiver.
-Memory data can be stored (and loaded) from text.
-Also it can be stored (and loaded) from EEPROM - persistent memory on ATmega328.
+Also it can be loaded (and stored) from text (from UART).
+Also it can be loaded (and stored) from EEPROM (persistent memory on ATmega328).

   * `d - Discard data`